Difference Between Short Sale and Foreclosure

 |Control||The borrower or the owner gets to stay in the mortgaged property and can retain a certain amount of control.||Foreclosures will end with the eviction of the borrower or the owner, who exercises no control over the entire process.|

 |Used when||The borrower or the owner is not able to make those mortgage loan payments, owes more than the home’s current market value or say current worth, and the lender must agree.||When the owner or the borrower defaults.|

 |Methods to execute||It’s done through Realtor||Auctioned at the Trustee Sale.|

 |Impact on credit score||Drops almost 50 – 150 credit points.
 Also, it can be listed on the credit report if the lender or the creditor will report the reduction in debt to credit reporting agencies.||It impacts a lot and almost drops 200 – 400 credit points.
 Also, it remains on the credit report for almost seven years.|

 A foreclosure usually occurs when the borrower or the homeowner is behind the payments schedule on the mortgage loan that was used to purchase the mortgaged property.
 Foreclosure is something that no borrower or the homeowner wants to experience the same and, in most cases, the lack of payments on a housing loan is usually due to an unexpected dip in their finances or a change in the borrower or the owner’s circumstances.

 However, there are some benefits for short sale that is if done rightly, it may not do as much as damage to the owner’s credit score as the foreclosure would and because of this, the borrowers won’t have to wait as long to buy another house as they would have if they had gone through the process of foreclosure.

 This has been a guide to the Short Sale vs Foreclosure.
-Here we discuss the top 6 differences between Short Sale and Foreclosure along with infographics and comparison table.
+Here we discuss the top 6 differences between them along with infographics and comparative table.
 You may also have a look at the following articles –